Call:(08) 9250 4575

 The great thing about organic growing is working WITH nature, so it seems completely logical to me to encourage other species to enjoy your garden, too.
 (And hopefully – they’ll leave you SOME strawberries!!)

-Until next time, have fun in the garden!
+Until next time, have fun in your organic garden!